 Importance Of Scalp Care

-Just like shampoo is essential for keeping your hair clean, scalp exfoliation is crucial for maintaining a healthy scalp.
-The skin on your head is a lot like the skin on your face because they require a lot of balance.
+Like shampoo is essential for keeping your hair clean, scalp exfoliation is crucial for maintaining a healthy scalp.
+The skin on your head is a lot like your face because they require a lot of balance.
 The sebum in both areas helps keep the skin feeling and looking healthy.

 Your skin is made up of a microbiome that requires a delicate balance to keep it going.
-One of the biggest components of that tiny ecosystem is bacteria.
-Even though some bacteria are harmful and can cause itchiness and inflammation for your scalp, a lot of bacteria are beneficial for your health.
+One of the most significant components of that tiny ecosystem is bacteria.
+Even though some bacteria are harmful and can cause itchiness and inflammation for your scalp, many bacteria are beneficial for your health.

 Our products contain ingredients that make sense, like rose water, tucuma seed butter, squalane, and lactic acid.
-All of these components make up the best combination for hair washing to provide your hair with less frizz and more balance.
+These components make up the best combination for hair washing to provide your hair with less frizz and more balance.

 Mother Dirt Philosophy

-Now that you understand the importance of scalp care, it’s essential that you take care of your hair’s microbiome to keep it well-balanced.
-The reason that you need to detox your scalp is because of the imbalances that exist on your head.
+Now that you understand the importance of scalp care, you must take care of your hair’s microbiome to keep it well-balanced.
+It would help if you detoxed your scalp because of the imbalances that exist in your head.
 Modern-day hygiene practices disrupt the skin’s natural state and mess with the pH.

 If you use products that work with your hair and skin’s pH and microbiome, you won’t have to worry as much about scalp exfoliation and detoxification.

 The best way to support your hair and scalp’s unique ecosystem is by giving it back the bacteria that it benefits from.
-The probiotics in Mother Dirt’s products do just that and are formulated without any harmful ingredients that could mess with your scalp’s natural balance.
+The pre-, pro-, and postbiotics in Mother Dirt’s products do just that and are formulated without any harmful ingredients that could mess with your scalp’s natural balance.